Diabetes Mellitus Definition

 - Type 1 DM: It is characterized by poor insulin production and requires daily administration of this hormone.

-- Type 2 DM: This variation is due to an ineffective use of insulin which accounts for most of the global cases and is largely due to excessive body weight and physical inactivity.
+- Type 2 DM: This variation is due to ineffective use of insulin which accounts for most of the global cases and is largely due to excessive body weight and physical inactivity.

 - Gestational DM: is characterized by increased blood sugar or glucose during pregnancy.
 Women with gestational diabetes are at higher risk for complications during pregnancy and childbirth.
 In addition to being at biggest exposure of developing type 2 diabetes in the future.